SJHemmings/afasont/README.md

 short read fastq files, long read fastq folder, your conda directory and a working directory that you want the results to be placed in.
 * Run script.
-* At the end 5 directories will be made under the name of your sample that contain: 1.Long_read_filter; 2.Short_read_filter; 3.Canu; 4.Polish (which contains your final assembly); 5.Genome_stats.
+* Once the run is completed, 5 directories will be made under the name of your sample which contain: 1.Long_read_filter; 2.Short_read_filter; 3.Canu; 4.Polish (which contains your final assembly); 5.Genome_stats.